I don’t know about working from home, she said. I don’t know if I can be as productive. It’s going to be an adjustment.

 Anxiety, fear, and stress are escalating with each News headline and announcement by the Department of Health.

 Yet, persevere we must.
-The world has survived worse, and we each have to do what we can, in order to take care of ourselves and each other.
+The world has survived worse, and we each have to do what we can, to take care of ourselves and each other.

 Getting back to working from home though, I do have some ideas as to how to make it work.